Danny Drinkwater: Retirement

-On 30 October 2023, Drinkwater announced his retirement from football, aged 33.
+On 30 October 2023, Drinkwater announced his retirement from football, aged 33, having been without a club for over a year.

 International career

 Drinkwater made his debut for the England under-18 team in their 2–0 win over Ghana, where he scored the second goal of the match.
 His second under-18 cap came in a 2–0 win over Austria.

 He also made appearances for the England under-19s between 2008 and 2009.
 His first appearance came in their match against Albania on 8 October 2008.
 His final appearance for the England under-19s came against Ukraine on 2 August 2009.

 He was called up to the full England squad for the first time on 17 March 2016, ahead of friendlies against Germany and the Netherlands.
 He made his debut 12 days later in the latter match, a 2–1 loss at Wembley Stadium in which he was man of the match.
 Drinkwater was named in Roy Hodgson's 26-man provisional squad for UEFA Euro 2016 but was one of three players axed for the final selection.